How to Prevent Mold in the Winter

 Mold spores are all around us, but the growth of mold can be prevented.
-Mold needs moisture, warmth and food in order to grow in your home.
+Mold needs moisture, warmth, and food in order to grow in your home.
 When you deprive mold of moisture, warmth and food, you will stop it from growing, but you won’t kill the mold that is already there.
-The mold spores will stay dormant and start growing again if they get moisture, warmth and food.
+The mold spores will stay dormant and start growing again if not treated by professional mold remediation techniques.
 So, it’s important to keep mold from growing in the first place.

 Here are some other steps you can take to prevent mold growth during the winter:

-- During the cold season, make sure that your indoor humidity level is below 40 percent.
+- Ensure that your indoor humidity level is below 40 percent.
 If you use a humidifier, as many of us do in the winter, make sure it does not produce an excessive amount of humidity.

 - Remove possible sources of mold growth by regularly vacuuming and cleaning.
 Pay close attention to bathrooms and other areas of your home that are likely to generate a lot of moisture.

 - Use area rugs or washable floor surfaces rather than wall-to-wall carpeting in areas or rooms that have a moisture issue.
 It’s not usually a great idea to have carpeting in your entryway, for instance, if you live in a cooler, wet climate.

 - Paper, books and clothing are sources of food for mold, so don’t store them in humid parts of your home, such as your basement, especially close to the floor or walls.

 - Leaks in your roof or windows need to be repaired as soon as possible.

 - Make sure that your gutters and downspouts are clean and that the area under your downspouts is graded so that water from the roof flows away from your foundation.
 If necessary, extend your downspouts.